louclybournjr-eng/SYNC-Intent/README.md

 What you meant.
 Sent.
-Creates A portable receipt of your intent, evidence, time, and authorization — created on iPhone, shared directly, and verified locally.
+SYNC Intent-Creates A portable receipt of your intent, evidence, time, and authorization — created on iPhone, shared directly, and verified locally.
 No server required.
 SYNC creates verifiable human-in-the-loop receipts that travel peer-to-peer across organizations, jurisdictions, and time.

 ---